On-premises Hosting (content is hosted within the organisation)

 Since Digital Asset Management (DAM) is a buzzword nowadays, it is not surprising that many software vendors want to have a share of the pie.
 It is quite common to see software that were developed for other purposes, e.g., web content management system, museum collection management system, knowledge management system, highlight this statement in their marketing materials, “We have a Digital Asset Management module”.
 However, the proclaimed DAM module is often nothing more than just an enhanced folder/file system.

 In our opinion, a true DAM system should have these functions as listed in this open specification

 After filtering out those self-proclaimed DAM software and those that are targeting single users, like photographers, we visited the websites of the rest, one by one.
-On top of that, we cross-referenced with materials found in DAM Vendors, Real Story Group, Plant DAM, and online non-marketing documentations provided by the DAM vendors.
+On top of that, we cross-referenced with materials found in DAM Vendors, Real Story Group, Planet DAM, and online non-marketing documentations provided by the DAM vendors.

 We came across a few “well-known” DAM systems during our research.
 Some of them have been around for nearly 20 years.
 They all have on-premises deployment option.
 They were designed to be installed locally within the organisation because development of a pure web application was still in the infancy stage at that time.